Goodbye nappies, HELLO PANTS!

 A potty training reward chart is an ideal way to reward your child and help them understand their potty training journey.
 Use stickers and place them on the chart or even to decorate their potty after every success.

 Mimic their favourite toys using the potty to show them how it works and eliminate any fears they may have.
 Reading a potty related story can also prove successful to get your child engaged.
 Most importantly relax, stay calm and try to enjoy this new stage with your child.
 Your child will succeed eventually and those nappy days will soon be just a happy memory!

 Choose the right essentials to make your journey easy peasy!

 POTTY TRAINING PANTS

 Perfect step away from nappies towards big-kid pants!

 Lightweight and portable for quick reach without fuss

-Unlike nappies, potty training pants can be pulled up and down by your toddler and really do make them feel like a big girl/boy.
-Reusable potty training pants will hold small accidents saving outer clothes, socks and shoes from getting wet.
-But unlike disposable training pants they will not take the moisture away from the skin.
+Unlike nappies, potty training pants can be pulled up and down by your toddler and are the first step towards big-kid pants!
+Reusable potty training pants will contain little accidents saving outer clothes, socks and shoes from getting wet.
+But unlike disposable training pants they will not take the moisture away from the skin, giving your child the association of feeling wet with needing to use the toilet.
 Using potty training pants is a vital part of potty training as your child will notice the difference between wet and dry.